-In both cases, we derive a global representation that outperforms comparable state-of-the-art methods in retrieving small objects on standard benchmarks, while the memory footprint and online cost is only a fraction compared to more powerful regional representations [31, 13].
+In both cases, we derive a global representation that outperforms comparable state-of-the-art methods in retrieving small objects on standard benchmarks, while the memory footprint and online cost is only a fraction of more powerful regional representations [40, 15].
 Moreover, we show that our representation benefits significantly from query expansion methods.